Redbank Valley

 The Annual Day of Giving is held in May each year.
 Please watch Facebook for more information.
 Needs continue for maintenance, portojohns and resurfacing.
 Some resurfacing will be done on older sections as soon as materials can be obtained and weather permits.

-The Redbank Valley Trails Association December challenge runs through the month of December.
+The Redbank Valley Trails Association December challenge runs through the month of December to provide funding for needed maintenance on the trail.

 See our Facebook page (listed below) for the latest news and trail alerts.
 Additionally, please visit our Trail Guide and current status, Access Limitations, and Development News pages for more information on work on the trail.